What Is an Appraisal?

-Appraisers can tell you a lot about the communities in which they appraise.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the subject in question.
-Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.
+Appraisers get to know the communities in which they work.
+They thoroughly understand the value of specific features to the residents of that area.
+Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the real estate in question.
+Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately portray the features of subject.

 Valuation Using the Income Approach